-- Click the Single sign-on link below the Sign In button (if the link is missing, this means that SSO is not enabled).
+- Click the Single sign-on button (the caption may differ if you have specified your own text when configuring ONLYOFFICE SP).
+If the button is missing, this means that SSO is not enabled.

 - If all the SP and IdP parameters are set correctly, we will be redirected to the OneLogin IdP login form:

 - Enter the login and password of the user who has been granted access to the ONLYOFFICE SP and click the LOG IN button.